You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 You pay less when you choose a car service preferred by your car insurance company (Werkstattbindung)

-In my first years in Germany, I always checked the option in the car insurance germany calculator Check24* form to select myself the car service where my car would be repaired in case of damage.
+During my first years in Germany, I always ticked the option in the Check24* form to choose for myself the car service where my car would be repaired in case of a breakdown.

 But in time, realizing that I could save some money if I left the car service to the choice of the insurer, I checked the “Ohne Werkstattbindung” option.